apache/flink/docs/apis/cluster_execution.md

 during runtime, for which we suggest two options:

 1. Either copy the required jar files to the `lib` folder onto all of your TaskManagers.
-Note that you have to restar your TaskManagers after this.
+Note that you have to restart your TaskManagers after this.
-2. Or package them with your usercode.
+2. Or package them with your code.

 The latter version is recommended as it respects the classloader management in Flink.